chaitu24-data/excel-sales-analysis-/README.md

 # excel-sales-analysis-
 Project Objectives:

-1. Develop a customer_performance_report.pdf
+1. Develop a [customer performance report]

-2. Perform a detailed comparison of customer _performance vs target .pdf
+2. Perform a detailed comparison of [customer performance vs target]

 Purpose of Sales Analytics: Empower businesses to monitor and evaluate sales activities and performance.